Matt Warner

-Matt Warner (1864 – December 21, 1938) was a notable figure from the American Old West who was a farmer, cowboy, rancher, ferryman, cattle rustler, bank robber, justice of the peace, lawman, and bootlegger.
+Matt Warner (April 12, 1864 – December 21, 1938) was a notable figure from the American Old West who was a farmer, cowboy, rancher, ferryman, cattle rustler, bank robber, justice of the peace, lawman, and bootlegger.
 Born Erastus Christiansen, he changed his name in his teens when he became an outlaw.

 Warner operated in the Robbers Roost area of southeastern Utah before teaming up with outlaw Butch Cassidy.
 While on the run from the law, he married Rose Morgan.
 For a while he operated a cattle ranch in Washington's Big Bend Country.
-Later he operated a ranch on Diamond Mountain in Uintah County, Utah using the registered brand of Quarter Circle Bar Quarter Circle, commonly called the Horse Bit brand.
+Later he operated a ranch on Diamond Mountain in Uintah County, Utah, using the registered brand of Quarter Circle Bar Quarter Circle, commonly called the Horse Bit brand.
 He co-wrote The Last of the Bandit Riders, a memoir.

 Early life

-Erastus Christiansen was born on April 12, 1864 in Ephraim, Sanpete County, Utah.
-Both of his parents, Christen and Christina Christiansen, were from Denmark.
+Erastus Christiansen was born on April 12, 1864, in Ephraim, Sanpete County, Utah.
+Both of his parents, Christian and Christina Christiansen, were from Denmark.
 His father was a farmer and a Mormon bishop, Christina being, by some accounts, his fifth wife.
 Christian converted to the Church of Jesus Christ of Latter-day Saints in Denmark and his son, John, was the first child born into the faith there.
 He came to the United States and lived in Utah in the early 1850s.
 He was a missionary and a preacher in the United States and for two years in Denmark.
 The Christiansens lived in several towns (Nephi, Ephraim, Levan, and Manti, Utah), depending upon his roles within the church.
 He became the Bishop of Levan, and had eight children, including Ezra and Oliver.

 Teeny, Warner's sister, married Tom McCarty, the leader of the Blue Mountain Gang.
-The Chrisiansens lived on the frontier, where their neighbors included cattle rustlers and horse thieves.
+The Christiansens lived on the frontier, where their neighbors included cattle rustlers and horse thieves.
 When Warner was thirteen or fourteen years old, he got into a fight with another young man over a girl.
 Thinking that he had killed him, Warner ran away from home.